 Reporting on Resilience

-Do you have a clear understanding of your organization’s important business services and processes?
+Do you have a clear understanding of your organisation’s important business services and processes?
 Are you aware when systems go down?
 Do you know how long it would take to recover from a cyber event?
 Can you recover a business service quickly enough to meet your impact tolerance goals?
 These are just a few key questions around resilience that the C-suite needs to be able to answer.

-The organization (the resilience office, to be precise) must be accountable to provide these answers on resilience to the C-suite, and the C-suite leaders should be prepared to challenge those assumptions as part of their responsibility to set the right tone and drive the overall corporate culture toward resilience.
+The organisation (the resilience office, to be precise) must be accountable to provide these answers on resilience to the C-suite, and the C-suite leaders should be prepared to challenge those assumptions as part of their responsibility to set the right tone and drive the overall corporate culture toward resilience.
 The resilience office and/or business lines should also provide regular reporting to the C-suite on levels of resilience in an ongoing effort to ensure accountability and drive cultural change.

 To manage third-party related risks effectively, the C-suite is expected to provide the board with information on outsourcing that is clear, consistent, robust, timely, well-targeted and that contains an appropriate level of technical detail to facilitate effective oversight and challenge by the board.